insolar/docs/docs/source/requester.rst

 * Expires upon first use.
 * Protects from request duplicates.

-.. tip:: Due to these qualities, a new seed is required to form each signed contract request.

-.. caution:: Since the seed is generated by a node, each subsequent contract request containing the seed must be sent to the node in question.
-Otherwise, a node will reject the seed generated by a different node.
-To ensure that the contract request is routed to the correct node, retrieve all the cookies from the node and store them in the HTTP client intended for re-use as described in the :ref:`preparation step <cookie>`.
+Upon receiving a contract request, any node checks if it was the one that generated the seed and if the seed is still alive.
+So, each contract request with a seed must be sent to the node you requested the seed from.

+.. tip:: To make sure that the contract request is routed to the correct node, retrieve all the cookies with routing information from the node's response and store them in the HTTP client as described in the :ref:`preparation step <cookie>`.

-To be able to send signed requests, create a seed getter function to re-use upon forming each such request.
+To form contract requests, create a seed getter function you can reuse.

-The seed getter:
+The seed getter does the following:

 #.
 Forms a ``node.getSeed`` request body in JSON format.
 #.
-Creates an *unsigned* HTTP request with the body and a Content-Type (``application/json``) HTTP header.
+Creates an HTTP request with the body and a Content-Type (``application/json``) HTTP header.
 #.
 Sends the request and receives a response.
 #.
-Retrieves the acquired seed from the response and returns it.
+Retrieves the seed from the response and returns it.

 For example:

 .. code-block:: Go
    :linenos:
+   :lineno-start: 104

    // Continue in the Main.go file...

-   // Create a function to get a new seed for each signed request: func getNewSeed() (string) {
+   // Create a function to get a new seed for each signed request. func getNewSeed() (string) {
-     // Form a request body for getSeed: getSeedReq := requestBody{
+     // Form a request body for getSeed. getSeedReq := requestBody{
        JSONRPC: "2.0",
        Method:  "node.getSeed",
        ID:      id,
      }
-     // Increment the id for future requests: id++
+     // Increment the id for future requests. id++

-     // Marshal the payload into JSON:
+     // Marshal the payload into JSON.
      jsonSeedReq, err := json.Marshal(getSeedReq)
      if err != nil {
        log.Fatalln(err)
      }

-     // Create a new HTTP request and send it: seedReq, err := http.NewRequest("POST", TestNetURL,
+     // Create a new HTTP request.
+     seedReq, err := http.NewRequest("POST", TestNetURL,
        bytes.NewBuffer(jsonSeedReq))
      if err != nil {